 Market Towns in the Moors

 Helmsley has plenty to offer all visitors.
-You can find something new to explore or see all year around, starting from the 900-year-old castle.
+You can find something new to explore or see all year round, starting from the 900-year-old castle.
 A 250-year-old Walled Garden, the unique Helmsley Arts Centre, the National Centre for Birds of Prey are all only a short walk to the impressive ruins of Rievaulx Abbey.

 Fine dining, cosy cafes, a glass of wine in front of a roaring fire, tempting ice creams and gelato, award-winning fish and chips – whatever tickles your taste buds, you’ll find it here.
-There are lots of local boutiques, galleries and mouth watering eateries to explore in this market town, as well as its own brewery to pop in and try a local ale.
-Afterwards, we recommend popping in and trying a a pork belly and harissa sandwich or one of their delicious cakes at Mannions & Co bistro kitchen.
+There are lots of local boutiques, galleries and mouth-watering eateries to explore in this market town, as well as its own brewery to pop in and try a local ale.
+Afterwards, we recommend popping in and trying a pork belly and harissa sandwich or one of their delicious cakes at Mannions & Co bistro kitchen.

 Don’t worry about leaving anybody behind on your next family holiday to North Yorkshire either.
-There is plenty to do for your four legged friends, with many dog friendly pubs offering biscuits and doggy beers, perfect for your pooch before heading home to any of our luxury dog friendly holiday homes.
+There is plenty to do for your four-legged friends, with many dog-friendly pubs offering biscuits and doggy beers, perfect for your pooch before heading home to any of our luxury dog-friendly holiday homes.

 On these well-known beaches that run from Saltburn by the Sea to Scarborough, the ruined Whitby Abbey dominates the skyline.
 Whitby is famous for its Blue Flag beaches, the best fish and chips, it’s fascinating history and cobbled streets.